jonathanhogg/flitter/docs/builtins.md

 let x;y;z = uniform(:position)
 ```

-They are considered to be `true` in conditional expressions (`if`, `and`, etc.).
+The streams are considered to be `true` in conditional expressions (`if`, `and`,
-In all other aspects, pseudo-random streams behave like the `null` vector, e.g.,
+etc.).
+In all other aspects, pseudo-random streams behave like the `null`
-attempts to use them in mathematical expressions will evaluate to `null`.
+vector, e.g., attempts to use them in mathematical expressions will evaluate to
+`null`.

 ## Noise functions